-Title I Meetings
+Title 1 Meetings

-There is an array of Title I meetings held in the Middletown City School District each year.
+There are an array of Title I meetings held in the Middletown City School District each year.
 Information on these meetings is shared in a variety of ways.
-Some meetings are advertised in School newsletters, Twitter Accounts, Facebook, Middletown City Schools webpage(s) and specifically created flyers are also used to make sure parents receive notification of meetings and events available to them through Title I.
+Some meetings are advertised in the school newsletters, websites and Twitter feeds and specifically created flyers also are used to make sure parents receive notification of meetings and events available to them through Title I.

 An Open House is held each fall in every building.
-At that meeting, it is required by law that the Title I program and the "Parent-School Compact" is shared with parents and children.
+At that meeting, it is required by law that the Title l program and the "Parent-School Compact" is shared with parents and children.
 The compact is an agreement between the school and home which emphasizes the need to work together to increase student achievement.

-A Parent Activity Committee formed at each school, including parents, meets throughout the year to plan and schedule activities of special interest and education for the school community (students, parents and teachers).
+A Parent Activity Committee formed at each school, including parents, meets throughout the year to plan and schedule activities of special interest and education for the school community (students, parents, and teachers).
 Each committee determines the number and types of events planned.

 Parent involvement meetings and events are supported in three ways.
-First, a District Parent Facilitator provides guidance and support to building coordinators throughout the school year.
+First, a District Parent Facilitator provides guidance and support throughout the school year.
 Second, each building selects a parent facilitator(s) to support after school and evening activities.
 Third, a budget is provided for parent involvement meetings and events in each building.